thurm-64/blockgrid/README.md

 # blockgrid
-A bad 2d minecraft clone
+A bad 2d minecraft clone, designed to be easily modified.

+Blocks are in blocks.js